ado-ua/koecheck/README.md

 koecheck
 ========

-Check for planned electricity disconnections in Kyiv area (mail notification)
+#Check for planned electricity disconnections in Kyiv area (can be used for mail notification)